All-Ireland: In sports

-Many sports are organised on an all-Ireland basis, for example American football, basketball, boxing, cricket, curling, Gaelic games, golf, hockey, lawn bowls, korfball, Quidditch, rugby league and rugby union, in which case the international team is usually referred to simply as "Ireland".
+Many other sports are organised on an all-Ireland basis, most notably rugby union.
+Other such sports include American football, basketball, boxing, cricket, curling, Gaelic games, golf, hockey, lawn bowls, korfball, Quidditch and rugby league.
+The international team is usually referred to simply as "Ireland".
 Others are organised primarily on an all-Ireland basis, but with both "Ireland" and "Great Britain" international teams, in which case participants from Northern Ireland may opt for either — these include tennis, swimming, athletics, rowing and any events at the Olympics.

+A small number of sports have separate Northern Ireland and (Republic of) Ireland organisations and teams, including notably football when for several years separate organisations — the Irish Football Association in Belfast, Northern Ireland (which undisputedly represented the island before the partition) and the Football Association of Ireland in Dublin, Ireland — named their teams 'Ireland' until FIFA were forced to settle the dispute and made each side go by distinguishable names.
+Until FIFA's intervention, many footballers played for both Irish representative teams.

-Some others have separate Northern Ireland and Republic of Ireland organisations and teams, including notably football and snooker.
+Other sports with separate Northern Ireland administration and international recognition include netball and snooker.

-Similarly, the term may be used in reference to annual competitions in certain traditional music and art forms:
+Similarly to the example of Gaelic games, the term may be used in reference to annual competitions in certain Irish traditional music and art forms: